elastisys/compliantkubernetes/docs/user-guide/self-service-guide/ferretdb.md

 ## Install

-In a managed CK8s environment, follow [these instructions](postgresql.md#getting-access) on how to access the managed postgres service and how to create an application user and database.
+In a managed CK8s environment, follow [these instructions](../additional-services/postgresql.md#getting-access) on how to access the Managed PostgreSQL service and how to create an application user and database.

-Create secret containing a postgres url to authenticate to the managed postgres service and newly created database with the application user credentials:
+Create secret containing a PostgreSQL URL to authenticate to the Managed PostgreSQL service and newly created database with the application user credentials:
 ```sh
 kubectl create secret generic --from-literal=ferretdb-url="postgresql://$APP_USERNAME:$APP_PASSWORD@$PGHOST:$PGPORT/$APP_DATABASE" ferretdb-postgres-credentials
 ```